 - $2,625,000 Erb’s palsy settlement – a mother with gestational diabetes was forced to vaginally delivery her 9lb 6oz baby, who subsequently became stuck behind the cervix.
 Instead of ordering a C-section, the doctor used an improper delivery technique that resulted in a brachial plexus injury (Erb’s palsy) to the infant.

 - $10,500,000 Cerebral palsy case – this was a trial case of a child who suffered severe brain damage as a result of the doctor’s failure to provide proper prenatal treatment for a mother with a high-risk pregnancy.

 - $42,000,000 Cerebral palsy settlement – for a mother whose doctor failed to monitor her progress during labor, which resulted in a cerebral palsy birth injury.

 If your infant has suffered a birth injury, medical malpractice or negligence could be to blame.
 Birth injury claims can be challenging and expensive, due to the medical records, witness statements and expert testimonies that are often necessary to collect.
 It may be difficult to trust in a professional again, but having an attorney on your side could significantly benefit your and your family’s future.

 Contact a New York Birth Injury Attorney

-The attorneys at Oshman & Mirisola have decades of combined legal experience assisting mothers and families who have been affected by the devastating consequences of birth injuries.
+The attorneys at The Oshman Firm have decades of combined legal experience assisting mothers and families who have been affected by the devastating consequences of birth injuries.
 Though compensation cannot undo the pain you and your child have endured, a settlement could assist with medical bills, treatment, missed wages and special therapy sessions.